 Here is a list of four questions people should consider to help determine if they’re ready for cataract surgery:

 Are your cataracts impacting your daily or occupational activities?

 Symptoms of cataracts include dim, blurry or yellowed vision and can even double vision in a single eye.
 The lack of contrast and clarity can be difficult for those who need clear vision for work, driving or who enjoy hobbies like reading, cooking or sewing.

 Are your cataracts affecting your ability to drive safely at night?

-Cataracts can cause halos around lights and difficulty seeing in low-light settings, impacting the ability to safely drive at night.
+Cataracts can cause halos around lights and difficulty seeing in low-light settings, impacting the ability to drive at night safely.
 Advanced cataracts can even cause enough vision loss to fail the vision test required for a driver’s license.